TechClusterHQ/qbt-portchecker/README.md

 ## Installation (static port)

+> [!NOTE]
+> Gluetun port forwarding must already be set up for the portchecker to function correctly
+> See the [gluetun documentation](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md#allow-a-forwarded-port-through-the-firewall) for more details

 First, enable the option "Bypass authentication for clients on localhost" in the qBittorrent settings under the "Web UI" tab

 Add the following environment variables to your qBittorrent container: